-The Bridge of Justinian The Sangarius Bridge, also known as the Bridge of Justinian or Beşköprü, is a late Roman bridge over the river Sakarya and was built by East Roman Emperor Justinian I (527-560 AD) to improve communications between Constantinople and Eastern provinces.
-With a length of 430 meters, this bridge was mentioned by several contemporary writers and is associated with a purported Roman project to construct a canal that would bypass the Bosporus.
-Originally built in the first half of the sixth century, The Bridge of Justinian was strategically important for both military and economic reasons.
-The stone bridge served during a time when people were frequently killed by flooding on the pontoon bridges they used instead.
-This bridge is a highway, a telegraph and post office in one.
-Completed more than 1500 years ago by Emperor Justinian I, it was the first attempt to reinvent Roman greatness.
-Strategically connecting key regions in the East and West of ancient civilizations, Justinian Bridge is historically significant for embodying compelling visual symbolism.
-This symbolism is expressed through an outstanding design that features a monumental triumphal arch as well as apsed structures at either end.
-The Bridge of Justinian is a perfect example of the late Roman architectural-engineering cultural accumulation and its excellent use in military structures and public works.
-The Bridge of Justinian has been added to the Tentative List of UNESCO in 2018.
+The Bridge of Justinian The Sangarius Bridge, also known as the Bridge of Justinian or Beşköprü, is a historic stone bridge spanning the river Sakarya, built during the reign of East Roman Emperor Justinian I (527-560 AD) to enhance communication between Constantinople and the Eastern provinces.
+This magnificent structure, with a length of 430 meters, was mentioned by various contemporary writers and has been linked with a purported Roman project to construct a canal that would circumvent the Bosporus.
+The bridge was strategically vital for both military and economic reasons as it served as a reliable alternative to the pontoon bridges that were often destroyed by flooding, resulting in loss of life.
+The Bridge of Justinian was not only a road but also a telegraph and post office all in one.
+Completed over 1500 years ago by Emperor Justinian I, it was the first attempt to revive the Roman Empire's greatness.
+This bridge strategically linked vital regions in the East and West of ancient civilizations, and its design showcased compelling visual symbolism, including a monumental triumphal arch and apsed structures at either end.
+The Bridge of Justinian stands as a remarkable example of the late Roman cultural accumulation of architectural and engineering expertise and its exceptional application in both military structures and public works.
+In recognition of its historical significance, the Bridge of Justinian was added to UNESCO's Tentative List in 2018.